rapid7/metasploit-framework/documentation/modules/post/solaris/escalate/srsexec_readline.md

   Follow the instructions in the python script to install, `argparse` also needs to be sent to the Solaris box since pypi.org doesn't accept ssl2/3 which are the only versions in Solaris 10u9.

-  The output from `srsexec` and this module is slightly odd.
-The first line of the file will be after `binaries file line: ` and cut at 20 characters.
-If the output is longer than 20 characters, then the next line will be the next 20 characters with the first 2 from the previous line repeated.
+  The output from `srsexec` is slightly odd.
+The first line of the file will be after `binaries file line: ` and truncated at 20 characters.
+If the output is longer than 20 characters, then the next line will start with the last 2 characters from the previous line, followed by the next 18 characters, and so on.

 ## Verification Steps